rising sun for global economics header image

 Global inflation forecast for 2025, HSBC

-We are forecasting average global GDP growth of 2.7% in 2025, with emerging markets expanding at 4.0% and developed markets at 1.7%.
+We are forecasting average global GDP growth to be 2.7% in 2025.
+Emerging markets will grow by 4.0% and developed markets will grow by 1.7%.
 We expect US growth of 2.2% as it continues to outperform other major developed economies.

 Consumer spending is likely to remain the major engine of growth in 2025.
-Our economists are even keeping the faith that consumers may finally open their pockets a little wider in Europe and China.
+Our economists still believe that consumers may finally spend a bit more money in Europe and China.

-It is fair to say, though, that the distribution of risks around our global growth forecasts is high, and we may revise them more frequently than usual as the policy path ahead becomes clearer.
+Fair to say, the distribution of risks to our global growth forecasts are high.
+We may revise these forecasts more often as the policy path ahead becomes clearer.

 Trade